 - 1. Home Confinement can only be supervised utilizing GPS equipment which has a radio frequency component.
 This requires all persons who are accepted into the Home Confinement Program to wear a GPS monitoring device.
 This condition cannot be waived; - 2.
 The accused person must live in an approved residence within Orange or Osceola Counties, (some areas of Polk County are also considered); - 3.
 If home confinement is ordered as a condition of bond, the bond must be paid prior to releasing the accused person; - 4.
 The accused person cannot have any holds for any other criminal matters; - 5.
 The accused person is not serving a jail sentence for another charge; - 6.
-It is recommended that the accused person have a risk assessment score3 of Moderate or High for participation in the Home Confinement Program.
+It is recommended that the accused person have a risk assessment score of Moderate or High for participation in the Home Confinement Program.
 Low and Low Moderate risk defendants have a higher rate of success without this level of supervision. - 7.
 The accused person does not have any current charges of murder, attempted murder, sex crimes, home invasion, robbery, crimes against children, or any other capital life felonies.

 Only persons who meet the criteria established herein and are referred by the court to the Home Confinement Program will be accepted.
 Random substance abuse testing is completed to ensure the accused person's sobriety.
 The accused person's movement is restricted to essential travel only (essential travel is to be limited to employment, educational programs, court ordered conditions, or medical or lawyer appointments).
-If a person released under this Program violates any condition of release or is arrested for a crime for which probable cause has been found by a judge, the Program shall apply to the judge assigned to have his/her release revoked and have a warrant issued.
+If a person released under this Program violates any condition of release or is arrested for a crime for which probable cause has been found by a

-3 A pretrial risk assessment instrument is a one-page summary of the characteristics of an individual that presents a score corresponding to their likelihood to fail to appear in court or be re-arrested prior to the completion of their current case.
+&lt;sup>3 A pretrial risk assessment instrument is a one-page summary of the characteristics of an individual that presents a score corresponding to their likelihood to fail to appear in court or be re-arrested prior to the completion of their current case.
 This instrument consists of 11 questions about the nature of the current offense, criminal history, employment, residency, drug and mental health, and other stabilizing factors.
 Responses are weighted, based on data that shows how strongly each item is related to the risk of flight or re-arrest.
 The answers are tallied to produce an overall risk assessment score.